sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_2_public_embedding/embedding_2_public_embedding.md

 <button>[Free Trial](https://www.sigmacomputing.com/free-trial/)</button>

 ### What You’ll Learn
-The exercises in this QuickStart will discuss and walk you through the steps to embed Sigma content in a demonstration web application without security (ie: Public).
+The exercises in this QuickStart will discuss, and demonstrate the steps to embed Sigma content in a web application, without security (ie: Public).

 ### What You’ll Build
 We will embed a Sigma dashboard, inside a html page, served by a Node web application.
 The final result will look like this: